XanaduAI/strawberryfields/doc/introduction/photonic_hardware.rst

 Jobs can also be submitted using the **non-blocking** :meth:`eng.run_async() <.RemoteEngine.run_async>` method.
-Unlike :meth:`eng.run() <.RemoteEngine.run>`, which returns a :class:`~.Results` object once the computation is complete, this method instead returns a `xcc.Job` object directly that can be queried to get the job's status.
+Unlike :meth:`eng.run() <.RemoteEngine.run>`, which returns a :class:`~.Results` object once the computation is complete, this method instead returns a :class:`xcc.Job` object directly that can be queried to get the job's status.

 >>> job = engine.run_async(prog, shots=3)